Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization

 It then solves the LP using \pds (Section~\ref{sec:pds}) --- our efficient LP solver specifically designed to exploit the fact that package queries have a very low number of constraints $m$ (line~2).
 The LP solution $x^*$ serves only to seed the initial set $S'_l$ of potential candidates, i.e., $S'_l$ comprises tuples with positive coefficients in $x^*$ (line 3).
 The final step is to augment and expand the representative tuples in $S'_l$ to $S_{l-1}$ (line 4) via the \neighbor algorithm (Section \ref{sec:neighborSearch}).

-A potential concern is that expanding the representative tuples in $S'_l$ might generate an excessive number of candidate tuples at level $l-1$; that is, the expected number $\dfv |S'_l|$ of level-$(l-1)$ tuples will exceed \augv and removal of tuples, rather than augmentation up to size \augv, will be required.
+A potential concern is that expanding the representative tuples in $S'_l$ might generate an excessive number of candidate tuples at layer $l-1$; that is, the expected number of layer-$(l-1)$ tuples $\dfv |S'_l|$ will exceed \augv and removal of tuples, rather than augmentation up to size \augv, will be required.
 This scenario is unlikely, though, because (1)~\dfv is typically small (Section~\ref{sec:dlv_one}), and (2)~for package queries, the number $|S'_l|$ of positive coefficients in $x^*$ is typically small in that $|S'_l| \leq \lceil m+\lVert x^* \rVert_1 \rceil \ll \augv$ where $m$ is the number of constraints and $\lVert \cdot \rVert_1$ is the L1 norm (see Section~\ref{sec:filp} for a proof). \rb{If this scenario occurs, we can remove tuples in order of worst objective-value coefficient first until the number of layer-$(l-1)$ tuples is at most $\alpha$.}

-\begin{expbox} \textbf{Mini-Experiment.} We observed that replacing the LP solution in line~2 with the ILP solution makes no difference in terms of the optimality or solvability of \lsr.
-As a result, the LP formulation is preferred in Algorithm \ref{alg:shading} since LPs can be solved much faster than ILPs. \end{expbox}